risk-first/website/practices/Coding.md

 > "adding human resources to a late software project makes it later".  - [Fred Brooks, _The Mythical Man-Month_](https://en.wikipedia.org/wiki/Brooks%27s_law)

-We'll come back to Brooks later.
-But you can see that this law is founded in an appreciation of [Coordination Risk](Coordination-Risk).
+You can see that this law is founded in an appreciation of [Coordination Risk](Coordination-Risk).
 But the argument from [Coordination Risk](Coordination-Risk) _adds nuance_, and explains when this is true and when it isn't.

 ### Too Many Cooks